Singularity Categories of B\"ackstr\"om Orders: Introduction

-Within the framework of algebras, there are several notable classes whose hierarchy is presented below.
-Let $R$ be any commutative regular local ring and $\Lambda$ be an $R$-algebra finitely generated as an $R$-module.
-Then we have:
+Within the framework of orders, there are several notable classes whose hierarchy is presented below.
+Let $\Lambda$ be an $R$-order.
+Then we have the following hierarchy:

-Here, $\Lambda$ is called \textit{sg-Hom-finite} if the morphism sets are finitely generated $R$-modules.
-For instance, if $R$ is a complete discrete valuation ring, then $\Lambda$ is regular if and only if $\Lambda$ is hereditary.
-If $R$ is a field, then $\Lambda$ is regular if and only if $\Lambda$ is semisimple, and $\Lambda$ is Gorenstein if and only if $\Lambda$ is self-injective.
-For an finite dimensional algebra $A$, we may assign a \textit{valued quiver} $Q_A$ to it; see Section \ref{subsec: Classifications of some Classes of B-Orders}.
-Using Corollary \ref{thmintro:DsgLambda=DsgA}, we classify these classes of B{\"a}ckstr{\"o}m orders in terms of the valued quiver $Q_{A(\Lambda)}$.
+If $R$ is a field, then $\Lambda$ is Gorenstein if and only if $\Lambda$ is self-injective.
+The singular equivalence in Corollary \ref{corintro:DsgLambda=DsgA} additionally preserves some important homological properties.
+As application, we use it to classify some important classes of B{\"a}ckstr{\"o}m orders.
+For the finite dimensional algebra $A(\Lambda)$, we may assign a \textit{valued quiver} $Q_{A(\Lambda)}$ to it; see Section \ref{subsec: Classifications of some Classes of B-Orders}.

-\begin{theorem}[=Corollary \ref{cor:HomfiniteDsgBack}, Corollary \ref{cor:glfiniteBack}, Theorem \ref{cor:restriction to GP}, Theorem \ref{cor:criterion for Gor}] Let $\Lambda$ be a B{\"a}ckstr{\"o}m order, $A(\Lambda)$ the finite dimensional algebra with radical square zero associated with it and $Q_{A(\Lambda)}$ the valued quiver of $A(\Lambda)$.
-We have the following criteria. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item $\Lambda$ is sg-Hom-finite if and only if $A(\Lambda)$ is sg-Hom-finite if and only if $Q_{A(\Lambda)}$ is obtained from a disjoint union of oriented cycles with trivial valuations by adjoining sources and sinks with arbitrary values repeatedly. \item $\Lambda$ is Iwanaga-Gorenstein if and only if $A(\Lambda)$ is Iwanaga-Gorenstein if and only if each connected component of $Q_{A(\Lambda)}$ is acyclic or is a cycle with trivial valuations. \item $\Lambda$ is Gorenstein if and only if $A(\Lambda)$ is a product of some non-simple self-injective finite dimensional algebras with radical square zero if and only if each connected component of $Q_{A(\Lambda)}$ is a cycle with trivial valuations. \item $\Lambda$ is of finite global dimension if and only if $A(\Lambda)$ is of finite global dimension if and only if $Q_{A(\Lambda)}$ is acyclic. \end{enumerate} \end{theorem}
+\begin{theorem}[=Corollary \ref{cor:HomfiniteDsgBack}, Corollary \ref{cor:glfiniteBack}, Theorem \ref{cor:restriction to GP}, Theorem \ref{cor:criterion for Gor}] Let $\Lambda$ be a B{\"a}ckstr{\"o}m order, $A(\Lambda)$ the finite dimensional radical square zero algebra associated to it and $Q_{A(\Lambda)}$ the valued quiver of $A(\Lambda)$.
+We have the following criteria. \begin{enumerate}[label=\textnormal{(\arabic*)}] \item $\Lambda$ is weakly regular if and only if $A(\Lambda)$ is weakly regular if and only if $Q_{A(\Lambda)}$ is acyclic. \item $\Lambda$ is Gorenstein if and only if $A(\Lambda)$ is a product of some finite dimensional non-simple self-injective radical square zero algebras if and only if each connected component of $Q_{A(\Lambda)}$ is a cycle with trivial valuations. \item $\Lambda$ is Iwanaga-Gorenstein if and only if $A(\Lambda)$ is Iwanaga-Gorenstein if and only if each connected component of $Q_{A(\Lambda)}$ is acyclic or is a cycle with trivial valuations. \item $\Lambda$ is sg-Hom-finite if and only if $A(\Lambda)$ is sg-Hom-finite if and only if $Q_{A(\Lambda)}$ is obtained from a disjoint union of oriented cycles with trivial valuations by adjoining sources and sinks with arbitrary values repeatedly. \end{enumerate} \end{theorem}